xFrednet/3D-Packman/a03_3d-maze/.docs/ecs.md

 An ECS does pretty much what it says it is doing.
 It defines entities as a collection of components.
 The structure of an ECS and their relations between each other is described in the _Parts_ section.
 The goal of an ECS is to enable easy reuse of behavior code like movement and collision detection and in theory supporting easy multi threading.

 Note: This documentation was created in the middle of the project.
 We added some additional systems in the mean time.
-This only effects the documentation about the systems.
+This only effects the documentation about the systems them self.
 The multi-threading implementation is still possible in the same way :)

 ## Parts
 The entity component system has several parts which wire together into one whole system.
 These parts are